 Laboratory Skills (VET)

 Delivered off campus

 Qualification

-MSL30122 Certificate III in Laboratory Skills
+MSL30118 Certificate III in Laboratory Skills

 Description

-Certificate III in Laboratory Skills provides students with the necessary knowledge and skills associated with the day-to-day operation of a laboratory and associated technical tasks such as sampling and testing, recording data and using laboratory computing programs.
-This course is suitable if you have an interest in biological testing, biotechnology, chemical testing, environmental monitoring, food testing, and pathology testing.
-Applicants will be required to complete a literacy and numeracy assessment and answer some course-specific, questions.
-This will help determine their suitability to the course.
+Certificate III in Laboratory Skills provides students with the necessary knowledge and skills associated with the day-to-day operation of a laboratory and associated technical tasks such as sampling and testing.
+Units 1 and 2 of the program include recording and presenting data, planning and conducting laboratory / field work, maintaining the laboratory fit for purpose, with electives such as performing basic tests and assisting with fieldwork included.
+Units 3 and 4 offer scored assessment and incorporate units such as performing aseptic techniques, contributing to the achievement of quality objectives, preparing working solutions and performing microscopic examinations.

 Career opportunities

 This qualification provides students with a pathway to work in a wide range of enterprises and industry sectors such as process manufacturing, food and beverage processing, biotechnology, biomedical research, pathology testing, mining, chemical, forensic, environmental analysis and education.

 For further information

-https://www.holmesglen.edu.au/explore-courses/nursing-community-and-health-sciences/pathology-and-laboratory-testing/vocational-education/certificate-iii-in-laboratory-skills-vet-delivered-to-secondary-students
+https://holmesglen.edu.au/Courses/Certificate-III-in-Laboratory-Skills-VET-Delivered-to-Secondary-Students/

 Music Industry (VET)

 Delivered off campus

 Qualification

 CUA30920 Certificate III in Music Industry

 Description

 Music Performance Specialisation provides students with the opportunity to apply a broad range of knowledge and skills in varied work contexts in the music industry.
 This includes making a music demo, composing simple songs or musical pieces, and preparing for performances.
 Continued study in this area allows students to develop improvisation skills, apply knowledge of genre to music making and performing music as part of a group or as a soloist.

 Sound Production Specialisation introduces students to the music industry and the principles of sound engineering.
 The includes incorporating technology into music making, developing basic audio skills and knowledge, assisting with sound recordings, performing basic sound editing, mixing sound, preparing audio assets, and making a music demo.

 Career opportunities

 Completing the Certificate III in Music Industry provides a gateway into the music industry in a range of different areas.
 These can include, Musician, Music Technician, Singer, Stage Producer, Producer, Stage Manager, Session Musician, Performer, Songwriter, Band member, Arranger, Promoter.

-For further information

-https://www.collarts.edu.au/vetdss